How do I use JWT Authentication in production?

 It is important to make the list of drawbacks first so that we can understand why there are many people not using JWT tokens for authentication.

-• Anyone can read the payload of a JWT token.
-If you don’t know this and want to verify, paste your JWT token here and see the output.
+of a JWT token.
+If you don’t know this and want to verify, paste your JWT token here and see the output. - By default, JWT uses

-• By default, JWT uses HS256algorithm, which works on the private key encryption.
-If you’re not the only developer (which is obvious in the production) and have no control over who uses the private key, it can easily be leaked and anyone can generate the token and get the access.
+algorithm, which works on the private key encryption.
+If you’re not the only developer (which is obvious in the production) and have no control over who uses the private key, it can easily be leaked and anyone can generate the token and get the access. - I’ve also read some blogs that it is possible to brute force HS256.

-• If you use RS256 algorithm, which uses public key encryption, you don’t have to worry about any key.
-But, there are very well knows attacks on these algorithms (e.g. attacks on RSA with PKCS #1v1.5 Padding, RSA with OAEP Padding, Elliptic Curve Diffie-Hellman etc).
+algorithm, which uses public key encryption, you don’t have to worry about any key.
+But, there are very well knows attacks on these algorithms (e.g. attacks on RSA with PKCS #1v1.5 Padding, RSA with OAEP Padding, Elliptic Curve Diffie-Hellman etc). - If you generate any token without including

-• Some people append tokens in the URL and even after logging out of the browsers, that URL gets cached and sometimes, other users who use the same browser can access the cached page.
+in the payload, that token becomes valid forever. - Some people append tokens in the URL and even after logging out of the browsers, that URL gets cached and sometimes, other users who use the same browser can access the cached page.

-• Sometimes, there is only a single JWT Authentication server for multiple apps and if it is not properly configured, people can access other apps seamlessly.
+- Sometimes, there is only a single JWT Authentication server for multiple apps and if it is not properly configured, people can access other apps seamlessly.

-• While developing the system, developers store the JWT token somewhere else and also add a second layer to authenticate it.
+- While developing the system, developers store the JWT token somewhere else and also add a second layer to authenticate it.
 This approach seems quite good but it exposes all the token to the developers and they can misuse the token.

 Please educate me if you know some other potential drawbacks of JWT Authentication.